kode4food/welsh/README.md

 `resolve(result?:any)` - Resolves the Promise or Deferred with the specified result.

 `reject(reason?:any)` - Rejects the Promise or Deferred with the specified reason.

+`getResult()` - Returns the Result of the Promise or Deferred if it has been fulfilled.
+If it has not been fulfilled, an uncaught Error is thrown.

+`getReason()` - Returns the reason that the Promise or Deferred has been rejected, if it has been rejected.
+If it has not been rejected, an uncaught Error is thrown.

 `then(onFulfilled?:Function, onRejected?:Function)` - In the case of a Promise, creates a Promise whose value depends on its parent.
 In the case of a Deferred, adds an onFulfilled and/or onRejected handler to the dispatch chain.